locllos/felere/README.md

 ### Methods comparing

-In order to compare methods you can define python dictionary in json-like format, i.e. if we want to compare `FederatedAveraging` and `Scaffold` methods in condition of full heterogeneity, we should make an dict:
+In order to compare methods you can define Python `dict` in json-like format, i.e.

+If we want to compare `FederatedAveraging` and `Scaffold` methods in condition of full heterogeneity, we should make an dict:

 ```python